Annual audit: safeguarding children in education

 The Hampshire safeguarding children partnership (HSCP) uses the annual audit return to ensure that all educational establishments in Hampshire are meeting their requirements under statutory guidance

 Under section 14B of the Children Act 2004, the local safeguarding children partnership (LSCP) can require a school or college to supply information so that the LSCP can perform its quality assurance function.
-Please see the letter from the Chair of the HSCP outlining the process for this year.
-Last year the HSCP carried out a quality assurance process to look at the audit findings, this report summarises the findings.

 - Audit tool